 - .
 Venetoclax within 4 days prior to leukapheresis

 - .
-Idelalisib within 2 days prior to leukapheresis
+Idelalisib or duvelisib within 2 days prior to leukapheresis

 - .
 Lenalidomide within 1 day prior to leukapheresis

 - .
-Experimental agents, including off-label use of approved drugs, within 4 weeks prior to leukapheresis unless progression is documented on the experimental therapy and at least 3 half-lives have elapsed prior to leukapheresis
+Experimental agents, including off-label use of approved drugs (with the exception of acalabrutinib which may be continued up to the day before leukapheresis), within 4 weeks prior to leukapheresis unless progression is documented on the experimental therapy and at least 3 half-lives have elapsed prior to leukapheresis

 - Uncontrolled medical, psychological, familial, sociological, or geographical conditions that do not permit compliance with the protocol, as judged by the Investigator; or subject unwillingness or inability to follow the procedures required in the protocol